Support for virtual

 UTSA Libraries provide access to numerous streaming video and audio collections that can be used in class or linked to Blackboard, including educational videos, popular films, documentaries, tutorials, case studies, lab demonstrations, and expert interviews.
 Options include content from the humanities, social sciences, sciences, business, architecture, education, philosophy, and many more!
 For a full list of offerings, visit libguides.utsa.edu/streaming.
 For more on linking streaming content to Blackboard, view the UTSA Libraries tutorial.
 We encourage faculty to submit course reserves requests for streaming media using the course reserves request form.

-Students: When available, UTSA Libraries will provide online versions of textbooks for reserves.
+Students: When available, we will purchase e-textbooks for reserves.
 Students should use Get it for Me to request access to necessary reading materials.
-Because campus buildings are currently closed, access to physical reserves are limited and some requests may not be fulfilled.
+Due to copyright law, we are unable to scan an entire textbook.

 Faculty: All faculty are encouraged to submit requests using the Course Reserves request form.